vincentrose88/GRS/README.md

       * `--ldcut` (default 0.8).
 Threshold for pruning SNPs with a R2 above cutoff.

       * `--SNPout` (default NA, ie. not used).
 Name of file where the genotypes for all SNPs will be saved *AFTER* being flipped to match the litterature.
 REF is the non-effect allele, coded as 0, and ALT is the Effect allele, coded as 2.
 Used for other analysis.

+4. Output files will be the GRS, weighted and unweighted for each trait as well as all combinations specified in the .spec file along with `Litterature_SNPs_not_extracted` listing the SNPs not succesfully extracted

 By Vincent Appel